wasmerio/wasmer-pack/doc/README.md

 ## WIT Bindgen

-The WebAssembly that was first released in 2017 was only a minimum viable product.
+The WebAssembly spec that was first released in 2017 was only a minimum viable product.
 It deliberately left several features incomplete to be iterated on by the ecosystem.

 Arguably the most important functionality gap is the fact that only WebAssembly primitives can be passed between the host guest.
 That means imports and exports